-(1) Parties seeking an in camera review of documents in a juvenile dependency or delinquency case shall file a motion with the court clerk in the Juvenile Court Clerk's Office describing the records to be reviewed, the information the party seeks to obtain from the records, and the legal authority for the in camera review.
-Documents submitted for in camera review shall also be directed to that location.

-(2) Motions for in camera review of documents in juvenile dependency or delinquency cases shall be set on the Call docket to be set for a hearing unless there is a judge of the case, in which case the motion will be scheduled on that judge's calendar.
-Motions for in camera review of documents in a juvenile dependency or delinquency case shall be directed by court staff to the judge of the case for scheduling of a hearing on the motion.
+- (1) Parties seeking an in camera review of documents in a juvenile dependency or delinquency case shall file a motion with the court clerk in the Juvenile Court Clerk's Office describing the records to be reviewed, the information the party seeks to obtain from the records, and the legal authority for the in camera review.
+Documents submitted for in camera review shall also be delivered to the Juvenile Clerk's office. - (2) Motions for in camera review of documents in juvenile dependency or delinquency cases shall be set before the Judge of the Case, or if there is no Judge of the Case, the Chief Family Law Judge. - Once an order for in camera review is signed, assignment of the in camera inspection shall be handled by the Chief Family Law Judge, or that Judge's designee, to be placed on the Family Law Trial Assignment docket for assignment.
+Parties need not appear at this trial assignment setting.

-11.067NOTICE OF SCHEDULING OR RE-SCHEDULING OF A CRITICAL STAGE HEARING IN CASES SUBJECT TO UTCR 4.100 TO 4.110
+11.067 NOTICE OF SCHEDULING OR RE-SCHEDULING OF A CRITICAL STAGE HEARING IN CASES SUBJECT TO SLR 4.024